Usage Statistics

 , contains aspec_id

-tag) - Time between the start of the application process and when the app is
+tag) - Time between the start of the app process and when the app is

 reachable by ShinyProxy.
 For example, in the case of the Shiny app, this is